conedevelopment/sprucecss-site-eleventy/src/blog/8-helpful-sass-mixins-and-functions.md

 tags: ["scss"]
 ---

 <p class="lead">Sass is a CSS preprocessor, like CSS on steroids, a small programming language.
-Wheater it is helpful for your project or not, it is a powerful tool that can solve and simplify things.</p>
+Whether it is helpful for your project or not, it is a powerful tool that can solve and simplify things.</p>

 Why today's Sass is not the old Sass, [we wrote previously](/blog/about-modern-sass/).
 If you are interested in our thoughts, please check it out.